alleveenstra/mapproxy-mapnik/README.md

 # Setting up a database

-This guide shows you how to setup a PostgreSQL 9.3 database for usage with this container on Ubuntu 14.04.
+This guide shows you how to setup a PostgreSQL database for usage with this container.

 The first set is to install the required packages.